Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

     return email[0]
 ```
 **Pandas UDF**
-Are special types of UDFs that use the power of the ``pandas`` library withing a Spark DataFrame operation, Here are the advantages of using `pandas UDFs` over normal UDFs:
+Are special types of UDFs that use the power of the `pandas` library withing a Spark DataFrame operation, Here are the advantages of using `pandas UDFs` over normal UDFs:

-+ 1) **Performance** Traditional UDFs operate row-by-row, in contrast pandas UDFs work on batches of rows and ulithe the perfomrance optimization inherent to pandas operatiosn which are oftern implemente in C underneath.
++  **Performance:** Traditional UDFs operate row-by-row, in contrast pandas UDFs work on batches of rows and ulithe the perfomrance optimization inherent to pandas operatiosn which are oftern implemente in C underneath.

-* 2)
++  **Memory management:** Allow for more efficient memory usage because they use `Arrow` for data serialization

-**Apache Arrow**, an in-memory columnar data format that is used in Spark to efficiently transfer data between JVM and Python processes with near-zero (de)serializationcosts
++ Uses **Apache Arrow:**, an in-memory columnar data format that is used in Spark to efficiently transfer data between JVM and Python processes with near-zero (de)serializationcosts

 ```
 import pandas as pd